w3c/adapt/explainers/discoverable-destinations.md

 A linkset document (i.e. the JSON serialization) would be created for the site.

-For example, the linkset for a simple site (with no sub-sites), which supports three well-known destinatiions (`accessibility-statement`, `help`, and `log-in`), may be represented as follows.
+For example, the linkset for a simple site (with no sub-sites), which supports three well-known destinations (`accessibility-statement`, `help`, and `log-in`), may be represented as follows.

 ```json
 { "linkset":